Ofek-Asban/Cluster-computation-of-Mean-Field-equations/README.md

 ## Files in the repository

-The files presented here are for the solution of Eq (2).
+The files presented here are for the solution of Eq (2) using MATLAB.
 A similar code (although with different random distributions) is used for solving Eq (1).

 ### DistanceMatrix2D(3D).m